The Best MOBA Games For Android [November 2019]

-If you’re unaware, allow us to fill you in with a quick guide to the basic guidelines of this genre (and for experts and legacy players out there, understand that this is a basic guide to MOBAs!).
+If you’re unaware of how these games work, allow us to fill you in with a quick guide to the basic guidelines of this genre.
+For those who are experts in the field, understand that this is a basic explanation, with plenty of missing pieces.
 The MOBA, or multiplayer online battle arena genre, is a competitive team-based online game in which, in typical standard matches, teams of five face off against each other on a large map.
 Each team member chooses a separate character, and that character fulfills a necessary role on the team.
-Like with any competitive game, most players have a standard character type they play, and MOBAs are no different; players usually fall into one of five archetypes.
+Like with any competitive game, most players have a standard character type they play, and MOBAs are no different.
+Players usually fall into one of several archetypes.
 The AD Carry and AP Carry are typically the main damage dealers of the game, with the AD focusing on using melee and physical attacks, while the AP uses magic and spells.
 While these two character roles typically claim the most kills, they’re also susceptible to the most deaths in the game, as their defense is often quite weak.